College Factual by our College Data Analytics Team

 Schools for a Master's Highly Focused on International Relations Major in the Middle Atlantic Region

-This year’s “Schools for a Master’s Highly Focused on International Relations Major in the Middle Atlantic Region” ranking analyzed 23 colleges that offered a degree in international relations.
+For this year’s “Schools for a Master’s Highly Focused on International Relations Major in the Middle Atlantic Region” ranking, we looked at 23 colleges that offer a degree in international relations.
 This a ranking of the schools where the largest percentage of students has enrolled in international relations.

 One Size Does Not Fit All